 Ficus plants can be easily propagated by cuttings.
 Simply cut an already lignified piece off a shoot, allow it to dry slightly and then place it in a damp substrate.
 Important is: The soil temperature should be as high as possible.
 25-30°C is optimal.You can support the rooting also by a high humidity.

 Ficus bonsai or Ficus houseplants are available for very little money.
 You save a lot of time if you buy an already rooted houseplant or a small bonsai and then shape it further.
 Propagating from seeds needs a lot of time.

 Ficus - Advantages for bonsai styling

 - A ficus is evergreen.
 So you can enjoy this bonsai tree all year round

-- As an easy-care bonsai, a Ficus tree is well suited for beginners or as a gift.
+- As an easy-care bonsai species, a Ficus is a good bonsai for beginners or perfect as a gift

-- Although he likes a lot of light, a ficus with relative light gets along well.
-Nevertheless - keep as bright as possible.
+- Ficus likes a lot of light but tolerates partially shaded locations.
+Nevertheless - keep a bonsai as bright as possible

-- Many styles, even cascades, are easy to create.
-The often existing aerial roots look very attractive.
+- Many bonsai styles, even cascades, are easy to create.
+The often existing aerial roots look very attractive

 - Ficus bonsai trees are hardly affected by pests and are not susceptible to disease

 Wiring of a fig tree is possible throughout the growing season.
 Caution - with strong growth of the tree, the bonsai wire quickly leaves marks on the bark.
 Similarly, the bark can be injured when wiring the bonsai.
 Work carefully !